-On April 27, 2022, SPV, a wholly-owned special purpose subsidiary of the Company, entered into a Loan Agreement (the "Loan Agreement") by and among SPV, as borrower, SmileDirectClub, LLC, as the seller and servicer, the lenders from time to time party thereto, and HPS Investment Partners, LLC, as administrative agent and collateral agent, providing a 42-month secured delayed-draw term loan facility to SPV in an aggregate maximum principal amount of up to \$255 million.
+On April 27, 2022, SPV, a wholly-owned special purpose subsidiary of the Company, entered into a Loan Agreement (the "2022 HPS Credit Facility") by and among SPV, as borrower, SmileDirectClub, LLC, as the seller and servicer, the lenders from time to time party thereto, and HPS Investment Partners, LLC, as administrative agent and collateral agent, providing a 42-month secured delayed-draw term loan facility to SPV in an aggregate maximum principal amount of up to \$255 million.

-Outstanding loans under the Loan Agreement bear interest at a variable rate equal to (i) subject to a 1.00% per annum floor, three-month LIBOR plus 10.75% per annum, of which interest accrued at up to 3.75% per annum may be payable in kind, or (ii) subject to a 2.00% per annum floor, an interest rate equal to the greater of (a) the prime rate in effect from time to time and (b) the federal funds rate in effect from time to time plus 0.5%, plus in each case 9.75% per annum, of which, in each of the foregoing cases, interest accrued at up to 3.75% per annum may be payable in kind.
+Outstanding loans under the 2022 HPS Credit Facility bear interest at a variable rate equal to (i) subject to a 1.00% per annum floor, three-month LIBOR plus 10.75% per annum, of which interest accrued at up to 3.75% per annum may be payable in kind, or (ii) subject to a 2.00% per annum floor, an interest rate equal to the greater of (a) the prime rate in effect from time to time and (b) the federal funds rate in effect from time to time plus 0.5%, plus in each case 9.75% per annum, of which, in each of the foregoing cases, interest accrued at up to 3.75% per annum may be payable in kind.
 In addition to paying interest on the outstanding principal balance, the Company is required to pay lender's commitment fee of 2.75% per annum based on the unused facility amount.
-Subject to certain exceptions, the Loan Agreement is secured by first-priority security interests in SPV's assets, which consist of certain receivables, cash, intellectual property and related assets.
-SPV's obligations under the Loan Agreement are guaranteed on a limited basis by SmileDirectClub, LLC and SDC Financial LLC (collectively, the "Guarantors").
-The Guarantors guarantee (i) on a full recourse basis, up to 10% of SPV's outstanding obligations under the Loan Agreement plus enforcement costs, and (ii) certain losses incurred by the lenders as a result of fraud, misrepresentation, legal and regulation violations and certain other actions and omissions by SPV and/or certain of its affiliates.
-The Guarantors do not pledge their assets to secure any obligations of SPV under the Loan Agreement.
-As of September 30, 2022, the Company had \$65.6 million outstanding and was in compliance with all covenants in the Loan Agreement.
+Subject to certain exceptions, the 2022 HPS Credit Facility is secured by first-priority security interests in SPV's assets, which consist of certain receivables, cash, intellectual property and related assets.
+SPV's obligations under the 2022 HPS Credit Facility are guaranteed on a limited basis by SmileDirectClub, LLC and SDC Financial LLC (collectively, the "Guarantors").
+The Guarantors guarantee (i) on a full recourse basis, up to 10% of SPV's outstanding obligations under the 2022 HPS Credit Facility plus enforcement costs, and (ii) certain losses incurred by the lenders as a result of fraud, misrepresentation, legal and regulation violations and certain other actions and omissions by SPV and/or certain of its affiliates.
+The Guarantors do not pledge their assets to million.
+The permitted loan balance was \$142.9 million based on the underlying accounts receivable balances.
+Amounts drawn, up to \$255 million, but in excess of the permitted loan balance are required to be kept in the SDC U.S. SmilePay SPV and are restricted.
+The Company was in compliance with all covenants related to the 2022 HPS Credit Facility as of March 31, 2023.

-Convertible Senior Notes
+2026 Convertible Senior Notes